JoinColony/colonyNetwork/docs/_Interface_IColony.md

 ### `setExpenditurePayoutModifiers`

-Sets the claim delays in given expenditure slots.
+Sets the payout modifiers in given expenditure slots.
 Can only be called by expenditure owner.

 **Parameters**